+Application Applied

-Application : Applied Explanation on application of the practice All Directors of the Company participated in the 66th AGM, which was conducted via live streaming webcast and online remote voting using the remote participation and voting (RPV) facilities provided by Boardroom Share Registrars Sdn.
+Explanation on application of the practice All Directors of the Company participated in the 67th AGM and EGM, which were conducted via live streaming webcast and online remote voting using the remote participation and voting (RPV) facilities provided by Boardroom Share Registrars Sdn.
 Bhd.
-The meeting adhered to the Guidance Note and Frequently Asked Questions on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia.
-This approach allowed shareholders to engage remotely, pose questions to the Board in real time via typed texts, and cast their votes through the online meeting portal, all without physical attendance by shareholders, proxies, or corporate representatives.
-The RPV facilities provided a seamless and inclusive platform for shareholders to actively participate and exercise their rights during the AGM, ensuring transparency and accessibility in decision-making processes.
-Furthermore, members of the Senior Management and external auditors of the Company were present at the AGM and will continue to be available at future meetings to address shareholders' queries, enhancing transparency and accountability.
+The meetings adhered to the Guidance Note and Frequently Asked Questions on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission Malaysia.
+This approach allowed shareholders to engage remotely, pose questions to the Board in real time via typed texts, and

+cast their votes through the online meeting portal, all without physical attendance by shareholders, proxies, or corporate representatives.
+The RPV facilities provided a seamless and inclusive platform for shareholders to actively participate and exercise their rights during the AGM and EGM, ensuring transparency and accessibility in decision-making processes.
+Furthermore, members of the Senior Management and external auditors of the Company were present at the AGM and EGM, and will continue to be available at future meetings to address shareholders' queries, enhancing transparency and accountability.
 The Board is committed to attending all future General Meetings and addressing relevant questions from shareholders, barring any unforeseen circumstances that may prevent attendance.
 Additionally, the Chairman of the Board Committees will be accessible to respond to queries related to matters falling under the purview of the Board Committees, further fostering engagement and communication between the Board and shareholders.

-Explanation for : departure Large companies are rencouraged to complete equired to complete the columns below.
-Non-large companies are the columns below.
-Measure : Timeframe
+Explanation for departure

+encouraged to complet required to complete the columns below.
+Non-large companies are e the columns below.

+Measure

+Timeframe